vk-cs/terraform-provider-vkcs/docs/resources/vkcs_images_image.md

 This resource supports the ability to add properties to a resource during creation as well as add, update, and delete properties during an update of this resource.

-Newer versions of OpenStack are adding some read-only properties to each image.
-These properties start with the prefix `os_`.
-If these properties are detected, this resource will automatically reconcile these with the user-provided properties.

-In addition, the `direct_url`, `store`, `locations` properties are automatically reconciled

 ## Import